venkatabhargav0108/Analytical-Study-and-Visualization-of-Health-Insurance-Data/README.md

 ---

 ## Project Overview
-The Health Insurance Data Analysis and Visualization project leverages Python and data visualization libraries to analyze key metrics in the health insurance domain.
+Analytical-Study-and-Visualization-of-Health-Insurance-Data project leverages Python and data visualization libraries to analyze key metrics in the health insurance domain.
 This project helps in understanding:

 - Distribution of insurance charges based on demographic and health factors
 - Correlations between variables such as age, BMI, and smoking status